Windows Server Backup Disk Full | Solutions & Workaround

 - Incremental Backup: Copy only changed data since the last backup.

 - Diffential Backup: Copy only changed data since the last full backup.

 👉If you toggle on the option of Enable Automatic Backup Cleanup, then you can set a retention policy based on the selected backup method, and in accordance with the following metrics:

 - By daily/weekly/monthly

 When you meet Windows Server Backup disk full problem, you can try to delete some snapshots from command line to free up space.
 However, as long as you keep using WSB to create backup, you would meet the drive full issue now and then.

 If you want to fix the problem once for all, just try AOMEI Backupper Server.
-With the help of Disk Space Management, you will never find the Windows Server backup disk full.
-Besides, the image backups created with AOMEI Backupper can be easily restored to the original location or other location, and even restore to dissimilar hardware computer.
+With it, you will never find the Windows Server backup disk full.
+Besides, the image backups created with AOMEI Backupper can be easily restored to the original location or other location, and even restore to dissimilar hardware.